open-alchemy/Package/database/README.md

 - `model_count` A number.
 - `updated_at_id`: A string that is the sort key of the table.
-- `id_updated_at`: A string that is the sort key of the `specIdUpdatedAt` local secondary index of the table.
+- `id_updated_at`: A string that is the sort key of the `idUpdatedAt` local secondary index of the table.

 ### Credentials